Elies-tech/Tryhackme-Journey/networking.md

 A MAN connects multiple LANs within a larger area such as a city.

+**Example:**
-For example, a university with multiple buildings across a city can use a MAN to connect all campuses.
+A university with multiple buildings across a city connected to one network.

 ---

 ### WAN (Wide Area Network)

-A WAN connects networks over very large distances, such as across countries or even globally.
+A WAN connects networks over very large distances, such as:

+* across countries
+* globally

+**Example:**
-A common example is a banking system, where different branches and ATMs are connected to a central system.
+A banking system connecting branches and ATMs.

-The internet itself is the largest example of a WAN.
+The internet is the largest example of a WAN.

+---

-## OSI Model (Open System Interconnection)
+## OSI Model (Open Systems Interconnection)

-The OSI model is a reference model that provides a standardized way to understand how network communication works.
+The OSI model is a reference model that provides a standardized way to understand network communication.

 It is divided into seven layers, each responsible for a specific part of the communication process.

 ---

-7. Application Layer
+### 7. Application Layer

-This is the layer closest to the user.
-It includes applications that allow users to interact with the network, such as web browsers or email clients.
+* closest layer to the user
+* includes applications like browsers or email clients

 ---

-6. Presentation Layer
+### 6. Presentation Layer

-This layer ensures that data is in a format that the receiving system can understand.
-It can handle tasks like formatting, encoding, or encryption.
+* ensures data is in a readable format
+* handles formatting, encoding, encryption

 ---

-5. Session Layer
+### 5. Session Layer

-The session layer manages communication sessions between devices.
-It is responsible for establishing, maintaining, and closing connections.
+* manages communication sessions
+* establishes, maintains, and closes connections

 ---

-4. Transport Layer
+### 4. Transport Layer

-The transport layer is responsible for delivering data between devices.
-It ensures that data is transmitted reliably or efficiently, depending on the protocol used (e.g. TCP or UDP).
+* delivers data between devices
+* ensures reliable or efficient transmission (TCP / UDP)

 ---

-3. Network Layer
+### 3. Network Layer

-This layer determines how data is routed from one device to another across different networks.
-It decides the best path for data to travel.
+* determines how data is routed
+* selects the best path between networks

 ---

-2. Data Link Layer
+### 2. Data Link Layer

-The data link layer handles communication between devices on the same network.
-It works with physical addressing and ensures data is transferred correctly between connected devices.
+* handles communication within the same network
+* ensures correct data transfer between devices

 ---

-1. Physical Layer
+### 1. Physical Layer

-The physical layer is responsible for the actual transmission of data.
-It uses electrical signals, cables, or wireless signals to transfer information between devices.
+* responsible for actual data transmission
+* uses electrical signals, cables, or wireless signals

----

 ## TCP/IP Model